-The doco interviewed former executives in some of the earliest oil-rich regions: Baku in Azerbaijan, Texas and Venezuela.
-There were images of the regions when they were a hive of activity, and then shots afterward when the wells had run dry.
+Featuring interviews with former executives in some of the earliest oil-rich regions—Baku in Azerbaijan, Texas and Venezuela—there were images of the regions when they were a hive of activity, and then shots afterward when the wells had run dry.
 A lot of the creepy-looking machinery and towers had been left to rust and contaminate the surrounding eco-systems for eons to come.

 I was already fundamentally opposed to the fact that a handful of barons around the world are riding rich off the back of our addiction to burning dinosaur bodies, or the blood of the earth – whichever sad label you want to put on their black gold.
 But seeing these images really got my hackles up.